Cross Game (song)

 "Cross Game" is the 14th maxi single by Alice Nine.
 It was released on December 10, 2008 in two versions: the first version includes a DVD with a music video and a random photocard of one of the band members, and the second version features only the CD while including a bonus track.
-The title track was the second ending theme for the TV Tokyo animation series Yu-Gi-Oh!
+The title track was the second ending theme for the TV Tokyo anime series Yu-Gi-Oh!
 5D's.